Dr. Jeremy Ciano

 Active in the American Optometric Association, the Indiana Optometric Association, and the Central Society of the IOA, Dr. Schuetz stays aware of the latest issues in optometry and how to provide the best patient care.

-Dr. Hannah Downey
+Dr. Hannah Wilson

-Dr. Downey attended Indiana University School of Optometry, where she graduated with honors.
+Dr. Wilson attended Indiana University School of Optometry, where she graduated with honors.
 She received a BS in Biology and a BA in Spanish from Butler University and is excited to be back in the Indianapolis area providing care for her fellow Hoosiers.

-Dr. Downey is a member of the Gold Key International Optometric Society, the American Optometric Association, and the Indiana Optometric Association.
+Dr. Wilson is a member of the Gold Key International Optometric Society, the American Optometric Association, and the Indiana Optometric Association.
 She enjoys giving back to the local community through volunteering at Trinity Free Clinic, performing numerous vision screenings throughout the Indianapolis area, and participating in Back on My Feet, a group that helps combat homelessness through the power of running.
-A self-proclaimed “foodie,” Dr. Downey enjoys running, cooking, and trying out new restaurants in her spare time.
+A self-proclaimed “foodie,” Dr. Wilson enjoys running, cooking, and trying out new restaurants in her spare time.